 Fresh Seville bitter oranges are available at any good grocers in season, from about December to March.
 Usually recommended for marmalade.
 Make sure they are untreated or organic if you are using the peel.
 Give them a good wash first, in any case.

 Food-grade natural cochineal without additives may be more difficult to find.
+Though it is offered on ebay occasionally.
 It can also cause allergies in a small number of people.
-Radicchio, a type of red chicory would make an excellent purplish-red and chicory is a traditional medicinal bitter.
+Radicchio, a type of red chicory, would make an excellent purplish-red.
+Chicory is a traditional medicinal bitter.
 It does change colour according to pH.
 If your result is too purple add a few drops of the very acidic Seville orange juice and it should go more red.

 Brandy and other alcoholic spirits are available in a wide range of shops, I believe.